-Q-NEX solution for campus-wide AV distribution is based on the AV-over-IP technology to realize not only audio and video broadcast, but also live streaming to all of the classrooms as well as spaces outside classrooms such as cafeteria, library, teacher’s offices, corridor and reception hall.
-Through the deployment of Q-NEX Media Server, Networked Media Processor(NMP) and Media Box(MBX), this solution is capable of distributing audio, video and control signals over the Internet with the campus existing network.
+Q-NEX solution for campus-wide AV distribution is based on the AV-over-IP technology to realize not only audio and video broadcast but also live streaming to all of the classrooms as well as spaces outside classrooms such as the cafeteria, library, teacher’s offices, corridor, and reception hall.
+Through the deployment of Q-NEX Media Server, Networked Media Processor(NMP), and Media Box(MBX), this solution is capable of distributing audio, video, and control signals over the Internet with the campus’s existing network.

 Audio and video broadcast

 The Media Server is a tool that enables school IT admins to upload different audio and video content to the server.
 This means that you can create a customized school bell tone, play pre-recorded school news programs, or even broadcast promotional videos across the campus.